Turjo99/pharmacy-client/README.md

-Just a simple website created for practice purpose crud operation of mongoDB https://medi-heart-a74f9.web.app/
+Just a simple website created for practice purpose on crud operation of mongoDB https://medi-heart-a74f9.web.app/